STRAVINSKY´S PETRUSHKA

 CHRISTMAS CONCERT 2024

-Christmas at Berwaldhallen is celebrated with members from the Swedish Radio Symphony Orchestra and the Swedish Radio Choir performing music from the standard Christmas repertoire.
+Christmas at Berwaldhallen is celebrated with a brass ensemble from the Swedish Radio Symphony Orchestra and the Swedish Radio Choir performing music from the standard Christmas repertoire

 Nils Landgren's Christmas With My Friends